 Trip Planning Tips for a Santa Fe with Kids Getaway

 Part of Santa Fe’s unique appeal is its dry, high-altitude climate.
-The town is about 7,000 feet above sea level, which may give visitors a headache, nausea or cause breathlessness for the first few days.
+The town is about 7,000 feet above sea level.
+Which may give visitors a headache, nausea or cause breathlessness for the first few days.
 Locals suggest you drink a lot of water prior to arrival and stay hydrated during your visit.
-Several clinical trials have shown that taking one or two aspirin tablets for a few days prior to arrival helps the body acclimate to having less oxygen.
+Clinical have shown that taking aspirin before arrival helps the body acclimate to low oxygen levels.

 Other than summer – which also gets very hot — visiting Santa Fe with kids is easy.
 We guarantee a colorful, multicultural family escape where budget doesn’t have to be an obstacle.